-- c the captain and goalkeeper(s) for the match; - d the Team Manager for the match; - e the Coach on the team bench for the match; - f an appropriately qualified Physiotherapist (if any); - g an appropriately qualified Medical Doctor (if any); - h an additional person as required (if any). - 5.3 Nominations can only be made from the players and team officials whose names appear on the Team Entry Form, excluding any person who has been suspended from participating in the match by the Technical Delegate or the FIH Disciplinary Commissioner. - 5.4 A player nominated to start the match who becomes incapacitated during warm-up or practice may be replaced by a player whose name appears on the Team Entry Form.
-The Team Manager must notify the Technical Officer on duty accordingly, who will inform the Team Manager of the opposing team and the media.
+- b the five players who will start on the team bench (unless one or more players has or have been suspended for that match in which case the relevant player(s) should be included but marked with an S); - c the captain and goalkeeper(s) for the match; - d the Team Manager for the match; - e the Coach on the team bench for the match; - f Physiotherapist (if any); - g Medical Doctor (if any): - h an additional person as required (if any). - 6.2 Nominations can only be made from the players and team officials whose names appear on the Team Roster (C33), excluding any person who has been suspended from participating in the match by the Technical Delegate or the FIH Disciplinary Commissioner. - 6.3 A player nominated to start the match who becomes incapacitated during warm-up or practice may be replaced by a player whose name appears on the Team Entry Form.
+The Team Manager must notify the Technical Officer on duty accordingly, who will inform the Team Manager of the opposing team and the media. - 6.4 Any additional team persons named on the Team Roster (C33) may be with their team up to 10 minutes prior to the scheduled start time of the match or a time indicated at the Event Briefing meeting.
+The Team Manager is responsible for ensuring that these additional persons remain outside the field of play until the match, including any shoot-out competition, is completed.

-6 TEAM CLOTHING, EQUIPMENT AND COLOURS
+7 TEAM CLOTHING, EQUIPMENT AND COLOURS